SkrudjReal/Browser-fully-profile-backuper/README.md

-# browser-fully-profile-backup
+# browser-fully-profile-backuper
-Do backup your browser profile
+Do backups your browser profile

 What i can do:
 ~ Backup Firefox/Google/Yandex/Opera profiles